Let’s Be Heard: Sharing Respondents' Pandemic Experiences, Impacts, and Lessons to be Learned in Scotland | Page 7

 • written an internal research framework to embed human rights considerations in its approach to analysing responses.

 It is important Let’s Be Heard is responsive to feedback and continually reflects the above approaches.
-Let’s Be Heard values the time people spend sharing their experiences of the pandemic and their experience of engaging with the Inquiry’s listening project.
+Let’s Be Heard values the time people spend sharing their experiences of the pandemic and their experience of engaging with the Inquiry’s public participation project.
 From a trauma-informed perspective, Let’s Be Heard is committed to maintaining a feedback loop with those who have (as well as those who have not) participated so they know how the experiences they share are feeding into the work of the Inquiry.
 This report represents the first example of this feedback loop.

 [19] PANEL stands for Participation, Accountability, Non-discrimination and equality, Empowerment and Legality.